 Perhaps this is the most basic factor that could be considered.
 States, contrary to its common deterministic Weberian definition, can never have the absolute monopoly in the use of force within their territories.
-Geographic distance, for which we allow for the difficulty of terrain and transportation infrastructure, reduces the extent of control that states can exert.
-A power vacuum often then exists in distant areas that become the breeding ground initially for bring and age and later for rebellions and independence movements.
-The Congolese jungle in which large movements of troops and materiel can effectively go only slowly up the Congo river is one recent example of geographic distance contributing to political fragmentation and civil war.
-The Amazon jungle as well has been a vast area over which the governments of Brazil, Colombia, and Peru have had tenuous control over their The vacuum is often filled by guerrillas and the private respective areas. armies of landlords and drug traffickers who fight amongst themselves and against the police and the militaries of their governments.
-When the fighting takes a more overt political character and a greater number of military forces is involved, as it did at the time of Shining Path's insurrection in Peru and as it is now in Colombia, the war can be characterized as a civil war.
+Geographic distance, for which we allow the difficulty of terrain and transportation infrastructure, reduces the extent of control that states can exert.
+A power vacuum often then exists in distant areas that become the breeding ground initially for brigandage and later for rebellions and independence movements.
+The Congolese jungle in which large movements of troops and material can effectively go only slowly up the Congo river is one recent example of geographic distance contributing to political fragmentation and civil war.
+The Amazon jungle as well has been a vast area over which the governments of Brazil, Colombia, and Peru have had tenuous control over their respective The vacuum is often filled by guerrillas and the private armies of landlords and drug traffickers who fight amongst themselves and against the police and the militaries of their governments.
+When the fighting takes a more overt political character, as it did at the time of Shining Path's insurrection in Peru, and a greater number of military forces is involved, as it has been the case intermittently in Colombia, the conflict can be characterized as a civil war.
 But the difference from the less organized, more atomized, anarchy that exists otherwise in such areas is often not large.